MySQL SOUNDS LIKE is one of the String Function, which is useful to compare the Soundex codes of a given two string expressions.

 SELECT 'String_Expression1' SOUNDS LIKE 'String_Expression2'

 This is same as the SOUNDEX(‘String_Expression1’) = SOUNDEX(‘String_Expression2’).
-I suggest you to refer to SOUNDEX function article.
+I suggest you refer to the SOUNDEX function article.

 MySQL SOUNDS LIKE Function Example

-The Sounds Like Function compares the soundex code of two string value, and returns the output.
+The Sounds Like Function compares the Soundex code of two string values and returns the output.
 The following query shows multiple ways to use this Sounds Like function.